Mathics3/mathics-development-guide/docs/code-overview/scanning.rst

 Strictly speaking, the set of strings recognized by context-free grammars is a superset of what can be recognized by regular expressions.

-However, context free grammars can handle nesting while regular expression cannot.
-For example, checking the nesting of a ``List`` literal like ``[1 2 [3 4]]`` or an output format expression like ``\( a \% b\)`` is typically and more naturally must be done in parsing, not scanning.
+However, context-free grammars can handle nesting while regular expressions cannot.
+For example, checking the nesting of a ``List`` literal like ``[1 2 [3 4]]`` or an boxing format expression like ``\(a \% b\)`` is typically and more naturally done in parsing, not scanning.
 Parsing can match nesting as part of its grammar, while in regular expressions in of themselves can't capture nesting.

 That said, there are perhaps hacky ways of adding code counts in object variables that can work around this.
-Mathics3 code doesn't do this though.
+Mathics3 code doesn't do this, though.

-On the other hand, since the class of context free grammars is greater than regular expressions it is possible inside a parser grammar, to encode constructs that could recognized inside the scanner.
+On the other hand, since the class of context-free grammars is greater than regular expressions, it is possible inside a parser grammar, to encode constructs that could be recognized inside the scanner.

 Consider a fully-qualified symbol name like ``System`$MachineName``.
-The scanner could treat this as 3 tokens: "System", "`", and "$MachineName" and the parser could could join these into fully-qualified variable name.
+The scanner could treat this as 3 tokens: ``System``, `````, and ``$MachineName`` and the parser could join these into a fully-qualified variable name.
 But this is not necessary, because there is no nesting involved here.
 The language of regular expressions can handle this fine.
 And Mathics3 specifically doesn't do this.
 The scanner is responsible for detecting the boundaries of a fully-qualified symbol name.

-*In general, the scanner handles all of the kinds of constructs that do not require nesting.*
+*In general, the scanner handles all constructs that do not require nesting.*

 ==================================================
-What makes WMA Scanning scanning and parsing hard?
+What makes WMA Scanning and parsing hard?
 ==================================================

 WMA defines over 400 characters and has over 1000 operators.
-The list is so large and the details of the individual characters and operators is so involved, that we need to store all of this inside separate table rather than try to hard-code this information directly into scanning and parsing code.
+The list is so large, and the details of the individual characters and operators is so involved that we need to store all of this inside a separate table rather than try to hard-code this information directly into scanning and parsing code.

 Information about characters includes things like whether the character acts like a letter and can be part of a symbol name, or whether this character symbol, by itself, is an operator.

 Information about operators contains things like whether the operator is infix, prefix, or postfix, and its operator precedence.

-These kinds of character and operator properties influence symbol-name tokenization in the scanner and how a compound M-expression are parsed in the parser.
+These kinds of character and operator properties influence the symbol-name tokenization in the scanner and how a compound M-expression is parsed in the parser.

 The parser also needs to detect when space represents multiplication.
 Some operators are valid only inside "boxing expressions".
-Finally, WMA has a rich set of escape-sequence which include not only detecting special symbols like white space newlines (``\n``), tabs (``\t``) or carriage return (``\r``), but it also includes sequences for all of the named characters like ``\[theta]`` and boxing operators like ``\+`` which are valid only in a boxing expression context.
+Finally, WMA has a rich set of escape sequences that include not only detecting special symbols like white space newlines (``\n``), tabs (``\t``) or carriage return (``\r``), but it also includes sequences entering characters in hexadecimal (``\:03b8`` and ``\.42``, Unicode, octal (e.g. ``\065``, or by long character name ``\[theta]``).
+See `Entering Characters <https://reference.wolfram.com/language/tutorial/InputSyntax.html#29301>`_ for more details.

+There are escape sequences for boxing operators like ``\+`` that are valid only in a boxing expression context.

+Characters entered using an escape sequence function as though they were added directly; escape characters can be found as part of a Symbol name or as an operator.

 =====================
-How the Scanner works
+How the Scanner Works
 =====================

-Currently there are two passes made in the scanner, a "pre-scan" in found in `mathics_scanner.prescanner
+Currently, there are two passes made in the scanner, and a "pre-scan" is found in `mathics_scanner.prescanner
 <https://github.com/Mathics3/mathics-scanner/blob/master/mathics_scanner/prescanner.py>`_
 which converts some WL-specific character codes to character or long